Level3-REST/site/doc/patterns/chooser.md

 ---
 # Chooser Pattern

 Chooser is a hypermedia control that presents one or more choices for clients to select.
 A Chooser has two types that determine how many selections are possible.
-The types are patterned after HTML's selection `<input>` formats.
+The types are patterned after HTML’s selection `<input>` formats.
 The [Radio](#radio-chooser-resource) type accepts a single selection.
 The [Multi](#multi-chooser-resource) type can accept multiple choices.

 A client examines the [Description](#description-resource) resource of each [Choice](#choice-resource) and makes their selection by triggering the Choice’s Action resource.
 The result of this `POST` changes the state of the Choice, depending on the type of chooser.
 The client can determine the chooser type by looking at the `Profile` header.